Academy Discourse: US Elections

 Karlin Lillington - Karlin is a columnist with the Irish Times focusing on technology, with a special interest in its political, social, business and cultural aspects.
 She also has written for publications including The Guardian, New Scientist, Wired.com, Salon.com, and The Scientist, and served as a director on the board of RTE.
 She has a PhD from TCD.

 David O’Sullivan served as Ambassador of the European Union Delegation to the United States from November 2014 until February 2019.
 Prior to his appointment as Ambassador, he was the Chief Operating Officer of the EU's new diplomatic service, the ‘European External Action Service’.
-He had previously held a number senior positions within the European Commission include Director General for Trade (2005-2010); Secretary General of the European Commission (2000-2005); and Chief of Staff to Commission President Romano Prodi (1999-2000).
+He had previously held a number of senior positions within the European Commission including Director General for Trade (2005-2010); Secretary General of the European Commission (2000-2005); and Chief of Staff to Commission President Romano Prodi (1999-2000).
 Before joining the Commission, he started his career with the Irish Department of Foreign Affairs and Trade (1977-1979).
 He is a graduate of Trinity College, Dublin and the College of Europe (Bruges), and holds Honorary Doctorates from the Dublin Institute of Technology and Trinity College Dublin.
 He was awarded the EU Transatlantic Business Award by the American Chamber of Commerce in 2014.
 In November 2019, he joined the Brussels office of the law firm of Steptoe and Johnson LLP as a Senior Counsellor.

 Robert Schmuhl is a professor emeritus at the University of Notre Dame—where he occupied the Walter H. Annenberg-Edmund P. Joyce Endowed Chair in American Studies and Journalism—and since 2016 he’s served as an Adjunct Professor in the School of Law and Government at Dublin City University.
 Beginning in 2004, he started contributing to RTÉ Radio One’s Morning Ireland about U.S. politics and government, and for the past eight years he’s written columns and features about American subjects for the Irish Independent.
 The author or editor of fifteen books, Schmuhl examined Irish and American connections in Ireland’s Exiled Children: America and the Easter Rising, which was published by Oxford University Press in 2016.
 His most recent book, The Glory and the Burden: The American Presidency from FDR to Trump (Notre Dame Press), came out last year as a prelude to the 2020 presidential campaign.